 We’ve made many improvements as we get ready to launch season two: new sound equipment, new editing techniques, enhanced music, and new promos.
 We’ve also tweaked the basic formula so that we’ll have multiple cases in a season and will expand the amount of stand-alone episodes.

 Episodes typically drop on Tuesdays, but we’ll have an occasional week off when life outside of podcasting demands extra attention.

 Most exciting of all is the participation of family members who graciously agreed to be interviewed on tape.
-Their episodes will be released mid-fall 2018.
+Their episodes will be released winter 2019.

 Season One spotlights the 1976 death of 4-year-old Melisha Gibson after days of abuse at the hands of her stepfather.
 Join us for season 1 as we examine the circumstances surrounding how her tortuous death in 1976 led to changes in social service departments around the United States.

 SEASON TWO began August 28, 2018 and features the series called “Fight for Justice” about Tracey Thurman, who had to sue an entire city in the 1980s to hold the police responsible for allowing her ex-husband to stalk and attack her despite her requests for police involvement in advance.